beansai/beans-tutorials/dynamic-routes-optimization/README.md

    * the credential to used in Authorization in your API interactions

 This tutorial uses [cURL](https://curl.se/) to illustrate the interactions with the system, and you can use any HTTP based client to interact with the system as well.

+We also recommend running cURL command piping to an output file.
+For example, `curl ... | tee /tmp/my.output` would both pipe the output of the curl to the file /tmp/my.output and also the standard output as well.

 #### Setting up the account with a warehouse